nicknisi/nicknisi.com/src/content/posts/coding-with-my-eyes-wide-shut.md

 My workshop talked about augmenting skills.
 My lightning talk showed AI handling peripheral tasks.
 But the vibe coding experiment?
 That showed me what augmentation really means.
 It's not about AI writing code for you.
 It's about developing new skills for a world where code can write itself.

-That week, I learned to code with my eyes shut.
+That week, I learned to code with my eyes wide shut.

 The strange part?
 I've never seen more clearly where we're headed.
 We're not replacing programmers.
 We're evolving what programming means.
 The future isn't about writing code - it's about intent, architecture, and knowing when human creativity matters most.

-Vibe coding isn't my future, but I'm evolving to understand where I best fit in to the problem solving equation and the future of this profession.
+I won't be vibe coding in production anytime soon.
+But the experiment taught me something crucial: I need to evolve where I fit in the problem-solving equation.
+The future of this profession isn't about protecting our old ways of working.
+It's about finding new ways to create value.

 And sometimes, you need to close your eyes to see that future.